 In the later part of my Spring semester (March), I started the UWorld USMLE Step 1 question bank.
 I used UWorld up until my USMLE exam, exactly how I had been using Kaplan – using the questions as my framework for studying, stopping to learn from my other resources when I didn’t understand something, and adding notes to my First Aid with all my pretty colored pens.
 I only got through UWorld one time (yes, you read that right), which would be a shocker to most people who have taken Step 1.
 The “general consensus” is that you should repeat the UWorld question bank 2-3 times because it’s basically a textbook put into question bank form.
 While I agree with how wonderful of a resource it is, I decided to do what I felt would be the smartest choice for me.
 This is one of many examples where I could have done what everyone else told me to do, but rather made the choice based on my knowledge of how I study best.

 This is technically a flash card app, but it’s waaaay more than just a flash card app.
 Anki uses spaced repetition and active recall.
 Spaced repetition means that every time you answer a question, you tell the program how well you were able to remember it – whether you forgot completely, made a small mistake, remembered with trouble, remembered easily, etc. Then the program uses this feedback to decide the optimal time to show you the question again.
 Since a memory gets stronger each time you successfully recall it, the time between reviews gets bigger and bigger – so you may see a question for the first time, then 3 days later, 15 days later, 45 days later, and so on.
 I personally preferred to make my own decks and cards based on practice questions I got wrong and facts that I didn’t think I would remember later, but there are also a bunch of shared decks you can download for free that were made by other medical students!
-I was thinking about uploading some of the decks I made myself – for example, I made decks for SketchyMicro and SketchyPharm to make it easier for me to remember everything in them – but wasn’t sure how well that would go over considering I made them according to my own study style.
-But if y’all would like me to share those with y’all, just leave a comment down below and let me know!
+I was thinking about uploading some of the decks I made myself – for example, I made decks for SketchyMicro and SketchyPharm to make it easier for me to remember everything in them – click here to download my Anki decks 🙂

 I used CramFighter to plan and schedule how I was going to use all the above resources efficiently.
 It pretty seamlessly allows you to generate a daily to-do list based on when you are taking your exam, which resources you are using, and how you want to study.
 You can use my referral link to get 10% off.